Frequently Asked Questions

 We take pride in sourcing the high quality ingredients from our network of farmers, fisheries and ranchers.
 We work with more than 100 family-run farms that use sustainable farming practices, such as Reeves Farm, Vermont Creamery, and Sun Noodle.

 Our suppliers never use any added hormones or sub-therapeutic antibiotics, and Blue Apron’s seafood is certified “Best Choice” or “Good Alternative” by the Monterey Bay Aquarium’s Seafood Watch – a highly respected non-profit organization recognized as an authority on seafood sustainability.
-We’re also proud to provide non-GMO ingredients in our recipes.

 What are your standards for the use of antibiotics and hormones?